globalw/ragflow/README.md

 </details>

-## 💡 What is RAGFlow?
+## 💡 What is Tessi ai.?

-[RAGFlow](https://ragflow.io/) is an open-source RAG (Retrieval-Augmented Generation) engine based on deep document understanding.
+[Tessi ai.](https://ragflow.io/) is an open-source RAG (Retrieval-Augmented Generation) engine based on deep document understanding.
 It offers a streamlined RAG workflow for businesses of any scale, combining LLM (Large Language Models) to provide truthful question-answering capabilities, backed by well-founded citations from various complex formatted data.

 ## 🎮 Demo